hideyukiinada/transfer-learning/label_image.md

 By default, retrain.py writes a class ID to label mapping file to /tmp/output_labels.txt.

-For example, if you open the file with 5 classes for animals, it shoud look like this:
+For example, if you open the file with 5 classes for animals, it should look like this:
 ```
 bear
 cat